Thorfire BLF Q8 flashlight review:

 LED, Lens Bezel and Reflector

-4 time Cree XPL Hd provide a beautiful piece of neatral white light.
-According to the specs that mean a Light temperature of 4750K-5000K.
+4* Cree XPL HD LEDs provide a beautiful neutral white beam.
+According to the specs that means its CCT temperature is between 4750K-5000K.

-The quatro reflector (on the BLF Q8 4x LED) is smooth as silk, and made of plastic!
+The quatro reflector (on the BLF Q8 4x LED) is smooth as silk, and made of plastic.
+This is rather normal, and you don’t need to worry.
+It does get really hot though.

 It has a glass lens and is 54.9 mm wide and 2.8 mm thick according to my own measurements.